WANdisco/wandisco-documentation/docs/style-guide.md

 ### Titles, sidebars and headings

 For page titles and sidebar/ToC, use capital letters at the start of significant words.
-Prepositions such as of and from should be in lower case unless they begin the title.
+Prepositions such as 'of' and 'from' should be in lower case unless they begin the title.

 Title/sidebar examples:
 - Installation of WANdisco Fusion in Docker